-- 7.1% Baby Boomers (aged 55-65+) reported using public transportation to reduce air pollution and traffic.
+- 7.1% of Baby Boomers (aged 55-65+) reported using public transportation to reduce air pollution and traffic.

 According to the Federal Highway Administration, in 2018, more trucks were owned by Americans than cars, buses, or motorcycles.
 Buses make up less than 10% of all state motor-vehicle registrations in 2018.
 For further insight, consider the FHA data below:

 The following is derived from a variety of sources, including Edmunds.com, Hedges & Company, and the Bureau of Labor Statistics.